swift-server/swift-aws-lambda-runtime/readme.md

  Most Lambda functions are triggered by events originating in other AWS services such as `Amazon SNS`, `Amazon SQS` or `AWS APIGateway`.

  The [Swift AWS Lambda Events](http://github.com/swift-server/swift-aws-lambda-events) package includes an `AWSLambdaEvents` module that provides implementations for most common AWS event types further simplifying writing Lambda functions.

+> [!IMPORTANT]
+> This library has no dependencies on the AWS Lambda Events library.
+It is safe to use AWS Lambda v1.x with this Lambda Runtime v2.

  Here is an example Lambda function invoked when the AWS APIGateway receives an HTTP request.